loyada/typedpy/docs/tutorial.rst

 Given that, can we use both together, and thus get the best of both? \

-In simple cases, as long as the fields are the basic types, the answer \
-is yes.
+For the most common types, and if you don't have default values, the answer is yes.
+These include int, bool, float, str, dict, set, list, tuple, frozenset.
-The following code is valid, and behaves the way you would hope:
+Thus, the following code is valid, and behaves the way you would hope:

 .. code-block:: python

     @dataclass
-    class FooDataClass(Structure):
+    class FooHybrid(Structure):
         i: List[Dict]  # in python 3.9+ you can also do i: list[dict]
+        m: dict
         s: str
-        m: dict

-In the example above you get the best of both worlds - The dynamic validation of typedpy, and the initialization validation of Dataclasses that is supported by the IDE.
+In the example above you get the best of both worlds - The dynamic validation of typedpy, and the initialization \
+validation of Dataclasses that is supported by the IDE.

 This section focused on how Typedpy performs the main functionality of Dataclass.
 But Typedpy has a rich feature set beyond that.
 These features will be covered in the following chapters.